Sorry again for the delay, but we hope the story was well worth the wait.

 “What!?”
 Hatchet said, shaking his head, “No,” his voice quaked, “I-I’m supposed to-” He swallowed, realizing there was no way he could kill this monster.
 The horns alone were enough to destroy any resolve he might’ve had, “kill you.”
 He finished his sentence half-heartedly.

-“Even if you managed it,” the monster laughed at the impossibility, “You won’t be able to walk out of here,” It absently picked an apple off the tree, “The gate is locked- if you can even reach it.”
+“Even if you managed it,” the monster laughed at the impossibility, “you wouldn’t be able to walk out of here,” It absently picked an apple off the tree, “The gate is locked- if you can even reach it.”
 It crunched down into the soft red skin.
 “This is Marielle’s fly trap.
 I’ve been stuck in it for years.”

 He turned back to the creature, “Years?”